 2) Get clear on your vision

-Can you sum up your grand plans for your salon, spa or barber shop in a sentence?
-A mission statement is essentially your ‘reason for being’, which explains your philosophy on customer service, the kinds of services you provide and digs into the ‘why’ behind your business.
+Can you sum up your grand plans for your business in a sentence?
+A mission statement is essentially your ‘reason for being’.
+It explains your philosophy on customer service, the kinds of services you provide and digs into the ‘why’ behind your business.
 Make sure your staff live and breathe your mission statement, too.

 3) Understand what makes you better than your competitors